-- Roast for 15-20 minutes, shaking the pan halfway through to redistribute.
+- Roast for 15 to 20 minutes, shaking the pan halfway through to redistribute.

-- Meanwhile, in a medium pot, sauté the diced onion in 1-2 tbsp of water until soft, about 5-6 minutes.
+- Meanwhile, in a medium pot, sauté the diced onion in 1-2 tablespoons of water until soft, about 5 to 6 minutes.

 - Add the broth, turmeric, lemon juice, cayenne, and a pinch of salt and pepper.
-Bring to a boil, reduce heat, and simmer 10-15 minutes until the quinoa is tender.
+Bring to a boil, reduce heat, and simmer 10 to 15 minutes until the quinoa is tender.

 - Add the diced tomato and arugula to the quinoa.
 Stir.
-Taste and add additional salt/pepper if needed.
+Taste and add additional salt and pepper if needed.